fdefreitas/junior-dev-test-react-credit-card/README.md

 You've been asked to:
 - [ ] Find the broken click handler and plug it back in.

-IN addition to fixing this bug, for the preview to be closer to what cards look like in real life you've been asked to:
+In addition to fixing this bug, for the preview to be closer to what cards look like in real life you've been asked to:
 - [ ] Split the credit card number in groups of 4 numbers for display only.
 - [ ] Fix logo sizes to make the preview height consistent across providers.
 - [ ] Remove the "Cardholder's name" title from the preview.
 Displaying only the actual cardholder's name.